Category: iOS

 On reflection, I seemed to remember that despite it being fragile as far as staying connected, the websocket implementation was rock-solid (when it was connected).
 I went back to that version (thank heavens for git!) and relaunched…yeah, it’s fine.
 It’s fine in the background.
 All right, how can I make this work?

 Thinking about it for a while, I also remembered that there was a ping parameter in the connect message from Azuracast, which gave the maximum interval between messages (I’ve found in practice that this is what it means; the messages usually arrive every 15 seconds or so with a ping of 25).
-Since I’d already written the timer code once for force reboots of the SSE code, it seemed reasonable to leverage it like this:
+Since I’d already written the timer code once to force reboots of the SSE code, it seemed reasonable to leverage it like this:

-When the server connects, we get the initial ping value when we process the first message successfully.
+• When the server connects, we get the initial ping value when we process the first message successfully.

-I double that value, and set a Timer that will call a method that just executes connect() again if it pops.
+• I double that value, and set a Timer that will call a method that just executes connect() again if it pops.

-In the message processing, as soon as I get a new message, I therefore have evidence that I’m connected, so I kill the extant timer, process the message, and then set a new one.
+• In the message processing, as soon as I get a new message, I therefore have evidence that I’m connected, so I kill the extant timer, process the message, and then set a new one.

 This loops, so each time I get a message, I tell the timer I’m fine, and then set a new one; if I ever do lose connectivity, then the timer goes off and I try reconnecting.